Wubing-Xu/Climate_change_winners_losers/README.md

   data/Combined_assemblages.RDATA
 ```

-The first RDATA file contains filtered dataset based on grid-based approach, and the second contains only sites in same geographic coordinates sampled across years (see manuscript for more details).

 ## R Analysis Files
 These scripts were used to prepare the data for analysis, calculate species' thermal limits and positions, calculate temporal changes in occupancy and abundance, fit models and produce figures.